 - 1. Approval of the 2006 EIP with an expiration of June 30, 2008.
 The 2004 Plan is currently scheduled to expire on June 30, 2007.
 We are requesting approval of the 2006 EIP with a limited life of two years and one month but will continue Intel's practice of submitting our equity plan annually to stockholders for approval.
 This annual approval gives our stockholders more frequent opportunities to evaluate and vote on continuation of the plan while giving Intel greater flexibility to update our equity program to ensure a market-competitive design.
 As of December 31, 2005, Intel issued approximately 133 million shares under the 2004 Plan.
-We estimate that between January 1, 2006 and May 17, 2006, we will grant up to an additional 77 million shares, primarily as part of our annual performance evaluation process and grants to newly hired employees.
-Within these 77 million shares, a maximum of 35 million shares may be granted as restricted stock or RSUs.
+We estimate that between January 1, 2006 and May 17, 2006, we will grant an additional 77 million shares, primarily as part of our annual performance evaluation process and grants to newly hired employees.
 We estimate that as of May 17, 2006, we will have 160 million shares available to be granted under the 2004 Plan.
 If stockholders approve our 2006 EIP, we will cancel all shares not subject to previously granted awards, and no further awards will be granted under the 2004 Plan. - 2.
 175 million shares to fund the 2006 EIP for two years.
 The Board is recommending the approval of 175 million shares for the 2006 EIP of which a maximum of 80 million shares can be awarded as restricted stock or RSUs.
 Within these 80 million shares of restricted stock or RSUs, we request the ability to use up to 100,000 shares for employee recognition stock awards having no minimum vesting period.
 The majority of Intel's stock option grants will have a maximum life of seven years, but we request a maximum of 7 million options having a maximum life of 10 years for executive long-term retention grants.

-Equity Plan Share Reservation Shares authorized under the 2004 Plan 370 million Shares awarded from May 2004 through December 31, 2005 (133 million) Estimated maximum shares awarded from January 1, 2006 through May 2006 (77 million) Estimated shares available to be granted as of May 2006 160 million Estimated shares canceled under the 2004 Plan (160 million) Maximum shares authorized under the 2006 EIP 175 million Maximum shares authorized for issuance through June 30, 2008 175 million
+Equity Plan Share Reservation

+-1 Shares authorized under the 2004 Plan 370 million Shares awarded from May 2004 through December 31, 2005 (133 million) Estimated shares awarded from January 1, 2006 through May 2006 (77 million) Estimated shares available to be granted as of May 2006 160 million Estimated shares canceled under the 2004 Plan (160 million) Maximum shares authorized under the 2006 EIP 175 million Maximum shares authorized for issuance through June 30, 2008 175 million